-We are now in our fifth year producing daily, kid-friendly news articles.
-The articles are written by me and a small but incredibly dedicated group of professional writers, photographers and university-level journalism students who volunteer their time.
-We are incredibly grateful to them.
-Jon and Kathleen Tilly sculpt curriculum and grammar questions for every article and ensure that the site is understandable for kids, and that it’s relevant for teachers and homeschool parents.
+We are now in our seventh year producing kid-friendly news articles.
+The articles are written by me and a small but incredibly dedicated group of professional journalists who volunteer their time.
+We are incredibly grateful to them and in particular, our Science Reporter, Monique Conrod.
+Jon and Kathleen Tilly write original and interesting curriculum and grammar questions for every article and ensure that the site is understandable for kids, and that it’s relevant for teachers and homeschool parents.

-Every day (except on holidays) we offer a new article, based on what’s actually happening in the world.
-Here are some recent articles:
+Every Monday (or on holidays, Tuesdays) during the school year we offer a new article, based on what’s actually happening in the world.

 Every story is in kid-friendly language and appropriate for kids in grades 2 to 8.
 Beyond just making the vocabulary accessible, we provide context for everything in each news story, so kids can understand what’s going on, and why.
 In the curriculum connections we encourage kids to think critically not only about the story itself, but about the way the story is presented.
 Does the journalist have a bias?
 What is it and how could the story be written differently by another journalist?

-Now, fast-forward to this school year, 2014/15.
-Jonathan and I co-present the news each week to his class.
-I bring one or two articles from TKN into the classroom and talk about them, and then Jonathan assigns work based on that article.
+Now, fast-forward to the school year 2014/15.
+Jonathan and I co-presented the news each week to his class.
+I brought one or two articles from TKN into the classroom and talked about them, and then Jonathan assigned work based on that article.

 We presented a story about Caine’s Arcade.
 Jonathan then had the class create their own cardboard arcade games.
 One of the kids in the class suggested they hold a charity arcade for the whole school.
 And that’s exactly what they did.
 It was a huge success.
 In just over two hours, the class raised $300 for the Foundation for Prader-Willi Research.